 Honors projects provide an opportunity for students to integrate their education and focus it via a significant research and writing project, including a challenging oral defense.
-Students wishing to pursue an honors project in history must meet the following requirements:

 History Honors Projects